 Dr. Green’s previous research has shown that:

-She is a core member of the Alliance for Reducing Cancer, Northwest, a collaborative team of cancer prevention and control experts and community stakeholders whose mission is to evaluate and respond to gaps in the Guide to Community Preventive Services (the Community Guide).
-She serves on the steering committee of the National Colorectal Cancer Round Table (an elected position) and is on the U.S. Validated Blood Pressure Device Review Committee.
+She is a member of the Target BP steering committee, an initiative to increase hypertension control that is sponsored by the American Health Association.
+She previously served on the steering committee of the National Colorectal Cancer Round Table (an elected position) and the U.S. Validated Blood Pressure Device Review Committee.

 Dr. Green was honored by Kaiser Permanente Washington in 1999 for her contributions to clinical quality improvement and was a finalist for the organization's 2004 Lifetime Achievement Award.
-She was an associate editor for the American Journal of Preventive Medicine from 2009 to 2014, and she is an editorial board member of the Journal of the American Board of Family Practice.
+She was an associate editor for the American Journal of Preventive Medicine from 2009 to 2014, and continues to serve on its editorial board.
 She is a fellow of the American Heart Association, an honor given for contributions to the field.

 Dr. Green is a clinical professor at the University of Washington School of Medicine, Department of Family Medicine, and a professor at the Kaiser Permanente Bernard J. Tyson School of Medicine, Department of Health Systems Science.